ericz1803/react-google-calendar/README.md

 It handles reccuring events, deleted events, and changed events.
 It also handles and displays events of all lengths in a very similar way to google calendar.

-See it in action [here](https://ericz1803.github.io/react-test-calendar/).
+See it in action [here](https://ericz1803.github.io/react-test-calendar/) or try it yourself [here](https://codesandbox.io/s/kind-davinci-12qze).

 ![picture of calendar](example.png)